earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 They also allow use of the free plan with private repositories.
 This makes it a great choice if your project is not actually open-source.
 More details [can be found here](https://circleci.com/open-source/).

-### Best Option: Github Actions
+### Best Option: GitHub Actions

 {% picture content {{site.pimages}}{{page.slug}}/trophy.png  --picture --img width="800px" --alt {{ A Trophy }} %}

-An even better option is [Github Actions](/blog/continuous-integration#github-actions), a cloud CI system directly from GitHub. &nbsp;Github is at the center of many open source projects and this makes it a natural choice for CI. &nbsp;
+An even better option is [GitHub Actions](/blog/continuous-integration#github-actions), a cloud CI system directly from GitHub. &nbsp;GitHub is at the center of many open source projects and this makes it a natural choice for CI. &nbsp;

-Github Actions (GHA) is newer than either TravisCI or Circle CI, having launched in late 2018.
+GitHub Actions (GHA) is newer than either TravisCI or Circle CI, having launched in late 2018.

 GHA offers very generous build credits, 20 concurrent build jobs per project and no limit on build time used. &nbsp; If your pipeline can be run in parallel this concurrency can really be a great enabler. &nbsp;The only limitation I was able to find is that the build may last no longer than 6 hours in total.